Visiting and Affiliate Appointments

 Ownership of intellectual property is governed by collaboration agreements between the Institute and each organization.

-• Students who are pursuing an undergraduate or graduate degree at an institution of higher education other than MIT and have been invited by an MIT department or laboratory/center to do research in their fields of study may apply for Visiting Student status.
+Students who are pursuing an undergraduate or graduate degree at an institution of higher education other than MIT and have been invited by an MIT department, laboratory, or center (DLC) to do research in their fields of study may apply for Visiting Student status.
+Visits must be approved by the dean of the school or college where the DLC is located.

 The International Students Office handles all visiting student applications (including those of US citizens).
 Details on the process and appropriate forms can be found at the International Students Office website.